wise-guru/robots-only/README.md

 ## App Features

-1. Users can create an account, become a member (by entering the secret passcode!), and post messages.
+1. Users can create an account, post messages, and become a member (by entering the secret passcode!) to view the authors other messages.
+2. Passwords are securely encrypted using bcryptjs.
-2. Member passcode: deathtosquishies
+3. Member passcode: deathtosquishies
-3. Features a dark mode and mobile responsiveness.
+4. Features a dark mode and mobile responsiveness.
-4. Follows the MVC design pattern.
+5. Follows the MVC design pattern.
-5. Uses an ejs template engine.
+6. Uses an ejs template engine.
+7. Contains profile page where users can change their avatar and view their messages, as well as other account information.
-6. Leverages the use of passportJS LocalStrategy to authenticate users.
+8. Leverages the use of passportJS LocalStrategy to authenticate users.